TrossenRobotics/agilex_scout_20_docs/_sources/index.rst

 ================
-AgileX Scout 2.0
+AgileX SCOUT 2.0
 ================

 .. image:: _images/scout_20.png
     :width: 400px
     :align: center

-The AgileX SCOUT 2.0 mobile robot platform is designed to be the base of your industrial robotic application.
+The AgileX Robotics SCOUT 2.0 mobile robot platform is designed to be the base of your industrial robotic application.
 With low energy consumption, long battery life, a compact but strong frame, and extensible software interfaces, SCOUT 2.0 is ready to handle whatever challenges you throw at it.
 SCOUT 2.0 can work in outdoor and indoor environments with its powerful cooling module and real-time temperature monitoring.
 Slide rails on top of the mobile robot allow for easy installation of modular hardware packages and sensors.
 An open-source communication standard and software packages based on ROS make it easy to develop your application.
 SCOUT 2.0 is a